Particular/docs.particular.net/samples/azure/native-integration-asq/sample.md

 ## Prerequisites

-Ensure an instance of the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator) or [Azurite](https://github.com/Azure/Azurite) is running.
+Ensure an instance of the [Azurite Storage Emulator](https://github.com/Azure/Azurite) is running.

 ## Azure Storage Queues transport